-The quotations on Bluefin Solutions’ website even in 2019 are odd.
-Bluefin is a company of roughly 200 people, however, they claim HANA specialists in 33 countries.
-If there were an average of 3 HANA specialists per country this would amount of 99 HANA specialists in total.
+The quotations on Bluefin Solutions’ website, even in 2019, are odd.
+Bluefin is a company of roughly 200 people; however, they claim HANA specialists in 33 countries.
+If there were an average of 3 HANA specialists per country, this would amount to 99 HANA specialists in total.

 Here are the solutions where Bluefin Solutions claims expertise.

 - Enterprise Performance Management

 - Travel and Expense Management

 - SAP Managed Services

 Bluefin Solutions continues to distribute false information about HANA with or without Appleby.
 Notice that this service offering page describes a solution that is still being developed, which is made up of acquisitions.
 But as we covered in the article How Accurate Was Bluefin Solutions on C4HANA?

 C/4HANA is still being developed and made up of the following solutions.